acornapps/cube-manual-en/commands/delete-command.md

 # `delete` command

-delete는 Kubernetes cluster에서 node 및 monitoring, logging 등의 add-on을 제거한다.
+The `delete` command deletes add-ons (nodes, monitoring, logging, etc.) from a Kubernetes cluster.

-현재 버전에서 node 제거만 지원한다.
+Only node deletions are supported in the current version.

-_delete는 node를 cluster에서 제거할 뿐 물리적으로 없애지는 않는다_.
+_The delete command merely removes a node from a cluster - it does not destroy it physically_.

 ---

 ### Prerequisite

-노드를 제거할 수 있는 상태. `create` command or `create infra` command
+Node able to be deleted.
+After `create` command or `create infra` command

 ### Usage